TexasTorque/Ray-2019/README.md

 ### 5-year plan to take over FRC
 Listen up future programmers, I'm gonna tell you right now how to take over FRC:
 1. Implement lidar, which would let the robot map the whole field
-2. Integrate lidar with vision processing
+2. Integrate lidar with vision processing, and use it to handle live conditions on the field
-3. With lidar + vision, the robot can now generate motion profiles to drive to any field location
-4. Run simulations of the year's game and use machine learning to find the best strategy
+3. Run simulations of the game, use machine learning to find the best strategy, and generate paths
-5. Retire the driver and operator because the robot is now fully autonomous
+4. Retire the driver and operator because the robot is now fully autonomous
-6. Be the 2025 championship alliance captain
+5. Be the 2025 championship alliance captain

 ## Contributors
 Mentors: William Vo, Jacob Lubecki